benknight135/openvdb_code_examples/README.md

-# OpenVDB Sample
+# OpenVDB Code Examples
-A repository to demonstrate eacho of the code samples from the [OpenVDB documentation](https://www.openvdb.org/documentation/doxygen/codeExamples.html)
+A repository to demonstrate eacho of the code examples from the [OpenVDB documentation](https://www.openvdb.org/documentation/doxygen/codeExamples.html)

 ## Compatibility
 - [x] Windows VS2019 x64